 (Hulse, Laing, & Pearson, 1980)

-Finger millet is an important small millet crop grown in India and has the pride of place in having highest productivity among millets.
+Finger millet (Scientific Name) is an important small millet crop grown in India and has the pride of place in having highest productivity among millets.
 It is also known as ragi, African millet and Bird’s foot millet and an important staple food crop in part of eastern and central Africa and India.
-Finger millet, scientifically known as Eleusine coracana L. Gaertn is a resilient and nutritious crop that thrives in India.
-It is one of the most important staple food crops in various parts of central and eastern Africa and India.
-It is characterized by its small, finger-like grains and is a crucial staple food in Indian agriculture due to its adaptability and nutritional value.
+Finger millet is a resilient and nutritious crop that thrives in India.
+It is one of the most important staple food crops in various parts of central and eastern Africa and India especially in south Karnataka.
+It is characterized by its small, finger-like grain head. .
 It occupies an area of 1.21 m ha with a production of 1.70 m t and average productivity of 1396 kg ha-1 (Anon, 2022) in India.
 It is a rich source of calcium (344 mg/100g), phosphorus (283 mg/100g) and iron (3.9 mg/100g) as compared to all other cereals and millets (Gopalan et al., 2009) [6].
 It has distinguished health beneficial properties such as anti-diabetic, anti-diarrhea, anti-inflammatory, anti-microbial and antioxidant properties (Shobana et al., 2013) [19].

-Nutrients are essential for maintaining and improving crop growth and development.
+Nutrients are essential for maintaining and improving crop growth and development for any crop.
 When the nutrient application is not synchronized with crop demand, losses from the soil-plant system are large, leading to low fertilizer use efficiency.
-Among different nutrients, Nitrogen is an integral part of chlorophyll and involved in the formation of proteins, nucleic acids, growth hormones and vitamins and.
+Among different nutrients, nitrogen is an integral part of chlorophyll and involved in the formation of proteins, nucleic acids, growth hormones and vitamins and.
 An adequate supply of nitrogen is associated with vigorous vegetative growth and dark green colour (Kantwa and Yadav, 2022) [8].
-The soil applied nitrogen through urea fertilizers undergoes transformation processes such as biological nitrogen fixation, humus mineralization, immobilization, nitrification and volatilization.
+The soil applied nitrogen through urea fertilizers undergoes transformation processes such as biological nitrogen fixation, mineralization, immobilization, nitrification and volatilization.
 Because of these transformation processes, nitrogen management is extremely complicated, making it challenging to increase nitrogen use efficiency.

 Several technologies have been proposed in recent years to increase the nitrogen use efficiency by crops.
-Among these, the multidisciplinary study area of nanotechnology is promising and opens up a wide range of potential in the field of agriculture (Qureshi et al., 2018) [16].
-The term "nano" is derived from the Greek word for "dwarf," or one billionth of a metre and particles which are smaller than 100 nm are termed nanoparticles (Thakkar et al., 2010) [22].
+Among these, nanotechnology is promising and opens up a wide range of potential in the field of agriculture (Qureshi et al., 2018) [16].
 Nano fertilizers when used as foliar application have the ability to enter through the porous cell wall of plant cells due to their minute particle size (< 50 nm) allowing for higher absorption compared to conventional fertilizers (Benzon et al., 2015) [3].
 Nano fertilizers are nanoparticles that employ nanotechnology to boost nutrients and increase their use efficiency (Khalid et al., 2022) [10].
 Nano urea particles have large surface area and particle size, less than the pore size of root and leaves of the plant which can increase penetration into the plant from applied surface and improve uptake and nutrient use efficiency.
 Reduction of particle size results in increased specific surface area and number of particles per unit area of a fertilizer that provide more opportunity to contact of nano fertilizer which leads to more penetration and uptake of the nutrient and thus results in high nutrient use efficiency (Mehta and Bharat, 2019) [14].
 So far, several researchers have found the beneficial effect of nano urea on different crops, but the use of nano urea on finger millet is scarce.
 Hence, the present investigation is undertaken.

 2. Materials and Methods